philipellisis/csd-docs/docs/PinOne/Configuring/index.md

 ![image](./img/mainWindowDisconnected.png)

-Clicking connect should result in the window updating as shown:
+### After Connecting
 ![image](./img/mainWindowConnected.png)

 You can now access all the menus available to test and configure the PinOne board.
-You can also save a backup of the settings changes in case you need to replace your board in the future.
+You can also save a backup of the settings or restore settings to default.

 ### Updating Firmware